-The ShipStation NetSuite integration creates a two-way automation bridge between your ERP and shipping platform.
-When sales orders hit "ready to fulfill" status in NetSuite, the integration automatically sends order details—customer info, items, weights, and shipping preferences—to ShipStation.
-After labels generate and package ship, ShipStation returns tracking numbers, carrier codes, actual shipping costs, and fulfillment status directly into NetSuite Item Fulfillment records.
+The ShipStation NetSuite integration is a two-way data sync between your ERP and your shipping platform.
+When sales orders reach "ready to fulfill" status in NetSuite, the integration automatically sends order details (customer info, items, weights, shipping preferences) to ShipStation.
+After labels are created and packages ship, ShipStation returns tracking numbers, carrier codes, actual shipping costs, and fulfillment status directly into NetSuite Item Fulfillment records.

 What you gain with this integration:

-Before connecting to a ShipStation, your NetSuite instance needs specific configurations in place.
-Skip this prep work, and you'll troubleshoot sync failures that should have been prevented upfront.
+Before connecting to ShipStation, your NetSuite instance needs specific configurations in place.
+Skip this prep work and you will troubleshoot sync failures that should have been prevented upfront.

 The integration relies on Token-Based Authentication (TBA), which requires creating dedicated credentials in NetSuite.
-You'll need five pieces of data: Account ID, Consumer Key, Consumer Secret, Token Key, and Token Secret.
+You will need five pieces of data: Account ID, Consumer Key, Consumer Secret, Token Key, and Token Secret.

 Step-by-step credential setup:

-For detailed guidance on access configuration, our NetSuite Roles & Permissions guide covers best practices for creating secure integration roles.
+For detailed guidance on access configuration, the NetSuite Roles and Permissions guide covers best practices for creating secure integration roles.

 The integration role needs specific permissions to read orders and write fulfillment data.
-According to Oracle's documentation, minimum required permissions include:
+Oracle's documentation outlines the minimum required permissions:

 Using a dedicated integration role (not Administrator) provides better security and clearer audit trails.
-If you're new to NetSuite ERP concepts, this separation also prevents integration issues from affecting other system access.
+If you are new to NetSuite ERP concepts, this separation also prevents integration issues from affecting other system access.

 With NetSuite credentials ready, the ShipStation side takes about 10 minutes to configure.
-The critical decision here is choosing your workflow model—get this wrong, and orders won't sync properly.
+The critical decision here is choosing your workflow model.
+Get this wrong and orders will not sync properly.

 The workflow selection determines how ShipStation interprets NetSuite order statuses.
-ShipStation's help documentation explains three options:
+ShipStation's help documentation explains the three options.
+This is a decision worth getting right before you go live.

 ShipStation connects directly with major carriers, enabling rate comparison before label generation.
 Connect your carrier accounts in Settings under Shipping and Carriers to access negotiated rates.

 Data mapping determines which NetSuite fields flow to ShipStation and which fulfillment details return.
-The built-in connector handles core fields automatically, but understanding the mapping helps troubleshoot issues.
+The built-in connector handles core fields automatically, but understanding the mapping helps when troubleshooting.

 NetSuite to ShipStation (Order Export):